Sometimes batteries need a little help regaining power

 Simplify Service: Schedule your vehicle’s maintenance appointment online

 If you seldom use your car or plan on keeping it parked for more than a month, the vehicle’s battery will lose power.
-That’s where a battery charger comes in.
+That’s where a battery charger (like the Battery Tender Plus Charger and Maintainer available from Amazon) comes in.

-It takes about 10 minutes to hook up a battery charger to your vehicle’s battery.
+It takes about 10 minutes to hook up a battery tender to your vehicle’s battery.
 If you’ve never used one before, follow these simple steps.

 Shut it down and disconnect the terminals